helium/HIP/0115-redefining-the-mobile-maker-approval-process.md

 - [HIP 96](https://github.com/helium/HIP/blob/main/0096-wifi-ap-onboarding-structure.md) introduces new onboarding fees for Wi-Fi Access Points

 ## Motivation
 [HIP 53](https://github.com/helium/HIP/blob/main/0053-mobile-dao.md) lays out the foundation and requirements that MOBILE Makers adhere to in order to produce equipment eligible to work with the Helium 5G Network.
-These requirements include manufactures hold a MOBILE NFT, which requires:
+These requirements include manufactures:

+- Hold a MOBILE Maker NFT in their maker wallet
 - Stake a minimum of 50M MOBILE
 - Obtain MOBILE DAO governance approval